Caterpillar says settles Siwei deal with cut in purchase price

-(Reuters) - Caterpillar Inc (CAT.N) and China-based Mining Machinery Ltd said on Thursday they have settled outstanding issues related to Caterpillar’s acquisition of mining equipment firm ERA and its Siwei unit through a reduction in the purchase price.
+May 16 (Reuters) - Caterpillar Inc and China-based Mining Machinery Ltd said on Thursday they have settled outstanding issues related to Caterpillar’s acquisition of mining equipment firm ERA and its Siwei unit through a reduction in the purchase price.

 As part of the deal announced on Thursday, Caterpillar’s outstanding payment obligations to Mining Machinery were reduced by $135 million to $29.5 million.